Brendan Eich, a programmer who

 pixels to the screen.

-, the entire screen is painted
+Onload, the entire screen is painted.modified, will be

-repainted.Browsers
+repainted.Browsers are

 optimized to